sia77/react-angular-stock-tracker/README.md

 # react-angular-stock-tracker
-This is a project to demonstrate both React and Angular skill set implementing the same thing...
+This is a project to demonstrate both React and Angular implementing the same app, and features